 To reduce duplication, the Application Form for Discovery Projects has been streamlined.
 When a question from the assessment criteria is already covered in multiple sections of the application form, it has been removed as a separate heading in the Project Description question.
-Assessors should be aware that the 'Investigator/Capability' criteria and 'Feasibility' criteria are no longer separate headings in the Project Description.
+Some sections of the forms may have been moved.
+For example, the 'Participant Details' assessment criteria is now in Part B, with some questions removed.